zsapkagy/terraforming-the-clouds/oci/README.md

 - Be on the right OCI account!
 - DO NOT create instances on a WRONG account!
+- Check what is the supported Terraform version by OCI to prevent nasty problems like (s3 bucket access problem, etc.)

+### Use the correct Terraform version

+Check the [OCI-Supported Terraform Versions](https://docs.oracle.com/en-us/iaas/Content/ResourceManager/Reference/terraformversions.htm) documentation what is the latest currently supported Terraform version.
+Check the `.terraform-version` and update if required.
+Use `tfenv install` where the `.terraform-version` is to install the correct TF version.

 ### Set up OCI CLI